OKRs (Objectives and Key Results) require sponsorship, executive commitment, and the discipline to see it through. Amen!

 In this example of a company, which has OKRs at risk, you can clearly see the delta between required progress and actual progress.
 The Confidence Index also seems to be a blinking RED.
 Leadership teams can walk over specific Key Results which have stalled Week on Week on progress and have coachable conversations with team members.

-In the example below, there is a clear display of Key Results which stalled progress for weeks!
+It's not always smooth sailing.
+In the example below, there is a clear display of Key Results which stalled progress for two weeks!
 Ouch!
-Definitely, a lot to be done here.
+This is a cue for leadership teams to find blockers and support teams.

 During Reviews, if we need to double click on a specific KR blinking RED, and zone in on which team needs support, and which Metric contributes to the Key Result moving or not moving forward, one can use the KR to KR alignment boards to have these quick views.

-Having coached 1000s of teams on OKRs, alongside our OKRs software, it is important for teams to make mindful choices on their initiatives or experiments that can move a metric ahead.
+Having coached 1000s of teams on OKRs, alongside our OKRs software, we've learned that is important for teams to make mindful choices on their initiatives or experiments that can move a metric ahead.

 Click on a specific Key Result, and view all initiatives which the owner of a Key Result has set, to move a metric forward.